-So, its fathers day.
+Father’s Day is a day to, well, honour fathers and is celebrated in many countries around the world on the third Sunday in June every year, which is today!
 Do you have a gift yet?
 I have good news for you.
 You don’t need to buy one.
-Here’s what most husbands want for fathers day:
+Here’s what most husbands want for Fathers Day:

 Yesterday night, @TheMarriageBed posted this:

-So, here’s what I’m thinking would be an awesome twist on the typical fathers day gift, if you forgot your looking last minute.
+So, here’s what I’m thinking would be an awesome twist on the typical Father’s Day gift, if you forgot and are looking last minute.
+I mean, that third Sunday of June can sneak up on you, right?
+Who picks these dates?

 Get a simple box, bag, whatever.
 Honestly, the wrapping won’t matter.
 Get a few of his old ties (that he doesn’t care if they get wrinkled).
 Put them in the box.
 Give it to him when people aren’t around.
 When he looks confused, tell him he can use one as a blindfold and be creative with the others.
-And do it with a sex look and a look of hunger in your eyes, and then don’t chicken out.
+And do it with a sexy look and a look of hunger in your eyes, and then don’t chicken out.
 You need to follow through with this, or this will be the worst fathers day he’s ever had.
 If you do follow through, for most guys out there, it’ll be the best tie he’s ever gotten.
 He may even wear it just so he can remember the night.